YottaDB/YDBDoc/MessageRecovery/errors.rst

 OFRZCRITSTUCK
 -------------------

-OFRZCRITSTUCK, Unable to proceed with a write to region !AD with Online Freeze while holding crit.
+OFRZCRITSTUCK, Unable to proceed with a write to region rrrr with Online Freeze while holding crit.
 Region stuck until freeze is removed.

 Operator log Warning: A process needed to do a database write while holding a critical resource, but an Online Freeze was in place without AutoRelease enabled.
 No other process will be able to acquire the critical resource until the Online Freeze is removed.